 he replied, “Yes.”
 So he’s continued to use it and, much to his delight, upset detractors along the way.
 “I like the invincible confidence in it and I like aspiring to greatness, especially in a country where

 you are supposed to be humble.
 I don’t identify as a tall poppy.
 I’m more like gorse.”

-The Abundance of Water is showing at Tauranga Art Gallery until 18 July.
+The Abundance of Water showed at Tauranga Art Gallery until 18 July 2021.

 First published in issue 33 (April/May 2021) of Our Place Magazine.